-- Entrants retain all copyright and equivalent rights but give AACC and NSF nonexclusive rights to use their names, likenesses, quotes, submissions or any part of their submission for educational publicity and/or promotional purposes.
-This includes, but is not limited to, website display, social media promotion, print materials, and exhibits. - AACC and NSF will not be responsible for any claims or complaints from third parties about any disputes of ownership regarding the ideas, solutions, images, or video submissions.
+- Entrants retain all intellectual property, copyright, and equivalent rights to their innovations.
+Entrants give AACC and NSF nonexclusive rights to use their names, likenesses, quotes, or any part of their submission for educational publicity and/or promotional purposes.
+This includes, but is not limited to, website display, social media promotion, and print materials. - AACC and NSF will not be responsible for any claims or complaints from third parties about any disputes of ownership regarding the ideas, solutions, images, or video submissions.